nstoik/infrastructure/services/netmaker/README.md

     The inventory file for the playbook is [inventory/netclients.yaml](inventory/netclients.yaml) along with the accompanying [inventory/group_vars/netclients.yaml](inventory/group_vars/netclients.yaml) file.

-## EE Usage
+## Pro Usage
-If the EE version is installed, there is a [grafana dashboard](https://grafana.netmaker.stechsolutions.ca/) and a [prometheus instance](https://prometheus.netmaker.stechsolutions.ca/) that can be used to monitor the Netmaker server.
+If the Pro version is installed, there is a [grafana dashboard](https://grafana.netmaker.stechsolutions.ca/) and a [prometheus instance](https://prometheus.netmaker.stechsolutions.ca/) that can be used to monitor the Netmaker server.

 TODO: Modify the docker compose files to point to the external prometheus and grafana instances.
 Then remove the prometheus and grafana containers from the Netmaker server.